Welcome to the Web pages of the Department of Mathematics at the University of Waikato.

 setting while Hamilton has plenty of restaurants, shopping and entertainment.
 Within an hour's drive are opportunities for surfing, fishing, and hiking.
 The ski resorts are about three hours drive away and less than two hours drive away is Auckland, New Zealand's major population centre.

 The Department provides good computing facilities for its senior students.
-Our senior laboratory has a network of PCs running Linux and Windows XP Professional.
+Our senior laboratory has a network of PCs running Linux and Windows 7.
 Software includes: Java, C++, Maple, Mathematica, Matlab, and other mathematical and statistical packages.

 Dr Ian Hawthorn